If you have IBS, you need a particularly nourishing diet. But that can be really complicated when you have food intolerance.

 While research has shown that the foods we are consuming today are less nutritious than back then, we do have access to a much wider variety of foods today.
 So it is up to us to choose our food well and pay attention to our diet.

-There are a few basics that you need to keep in mind about choosing and eating a nourishing diet:
+There are a few basics that you need to keep in mind about choosing and eating a nourishing diet with IBS:

 1) What you see is NOT what you get

 A salad at McDonald’s has nothing like the same nutritional value as a home-grown lettuce that you pick, wash and eat.
 It looks like the same thing, but it isn’t.